Katy600/table-planner/README.md

 As a dinner-party planner,
 I want guests to be assigned a number,
 So that they know where to sit on the table.

 As a dinner-party planner,
+I want to be able to delete a guests from the guest list if plans change So that the guestlist is accurate.

+As a dinner-party planner,
 I want to generate a new table plan for each meal,